bgalkows/ProteinStruct/README.md

 ## Setup

+### 0. Environment

+The repo assumes an installation of Docker and Docker Compose.

 ### 1. Download model weights

 Weights are not included in the repo.
 Download them before starting the service: